4g/visual_cues/README.md

 ```
 python measure.py
 ```
-- Brings up a vllm server with finetuned model
+- Brings up a vllm server with both finetuned and pretrained model and measures results
--

 ### Training